uid/caesar-web/README.markdown

 Deployment
 ==========

-These instructions were written for deployment on Ubuntu 12 with Apache 2.2.
+These instructions were written for deployment on Ubuntu 14 (Trusty) with Apache 2.4.

 ### Check out Caesar